Saturday, August 15, 2015

 What shall we say then?
 Is the Law sin?
 May it never be!
 On the contrary, I would not have come to know sin except through the Law; for I would not have known about coveting if the Law had not said, " You shall not covet."
 (Rom 7:7 [NASB]).Let us stay with this sin of coveting that the apostle speaks of in this passage.
 I see something that belongs to someone else, I desire it, then I remember the Law;

-So when I remember the Law I say to myself, "Don't covet!" which causes me to think about the object all the more.
+"You shall not covet your neighbor's house; you shall not covet your neighbor's wife or his male servant or his female servant or his ox or his donkey or anything that belongs to your neighbor."
+(Ex 20:17 [NASB]).So when I remember the Law I say to myself, "Don't covet!" which causes me to think about the object all the more.
 And the more I say "Don't covet!" the more I think about the object.
 Is it the Law then that causes me to do this?
 No, it is sin which dwells in me as the apostle says in the next verse.

 Today has been a truly good day to follow the Lord Jesus Christ, but isn’t everyday like that?
 How do I gage a day?
 Is a day good because I feel good or am happy?
 Or is a day good because God made it and everything He does is good?
 I have not always thought that way and I am still guilty of often looking at myself; how I am feeling or my personal situation in declaring the day good.
 I may not be happy and I may even be sad, but that does not make the day bad.
 “Then God said, “Let there be light”; and there was light.
 God saw the light was good; and God separated the light from darkness.
 God called the light day, and the darkness He called night.
 And there was evening and there was morning, one day.”
 (Gen 1:2-5).
 Yes the day is good because God made it!